 ii Real estate PE firms – footprint and structure

 Real estate PE fund managers in Singapore are largely made up of real estate players with fund management platforms and development pipelines, including CapitaLand, Mapletree Investments and Keppel Capital, and PE firms, including Blackstone, KKR, PGIM Real Estate and ARA.

-In its 2018 Singapore Asset Management Survey, the Monetary Authority of Singapore (MAS) estimated that S$145 billion of assets under management in Singapore was invested in real estate (excluding REITs), growing by a robust 44 per cent from the previous year.4 Similar to other jurisdictions, real estate PE funds in Singapore follow a range of strategies from core and core-plus to value-add and opportunistic.
+In its 2019 Singapore Asset Management Survey, the Monetary Authority of Singapore (MAS) estimated that S$142 billion of assets under management in Singapore was invested in real estate (excluding REITs), broadly in line with the S$145 billion reported the previous year.3 Similar to other jurisdictions, real estate PE funds in Singapore follow a range of strategies from core and core-plus to value-add and opportunistic.
 Unconstrained by the operational restrictions that S-REITs are subject to, real estate PE funds are generally able to close transactions quickly, before stabilising the assets for subsequent sale through upgrading and repositioning activities.
 The greater flexibility that real estate PE funds possess also allows them to invest in non-traditional asset types, including student accommodation, shophouses, medical suites, nursing homes, petrol stations, carparks and dormitories.

-Fund structures range from more traditional corporate and limited partnership structures but in recent years, trust structures have gained popularity as well, particularly if a potential exit strategy is through a listing of a private trust as an S-REIT or BT.
+Fund structures range from more traditional corporate and limited partnership structures to the recently introduced VCC.
+In recent years, trust structures have gained popularity as well, particularly if a potential exit strategy is through a listing of a private trust as an S-REIT or BT.
 Such a structure could potentially minimise stamp duty compared to a sale of the underlying assets of the fund.
 This exit strategy was employed in the listing of Elite Commercial REIT, which was initially constituted as a private fund, on the SGX in February 2020.

 i Legal frameworks and deal structures